The decree is signed. Let's sort out the mortgage.

 Overview

-Divorce creates mortgage complications.
+A divorce mortgage in Texas creates complications fast.
 Refinancing your ex off the existing loan.
 Buying a new place while old debt still shows on your credit.
 Court orders dictating specific terms that your lender doesn't know how to interpret.

 A quit claim deed removes someone from the title.
 Not the mortgage.
 Only a refinance does that.
 Child support and alimony can count as income or as debt depending on which side you're on.
 Debts assigned to your ex may still hit your qualification until they're actually refinanced or paid off.